401-advanced-javascript-felipe/context-react-native-app/READMEeu.md

 This app makes your phone vibrate as you press the buttons that are moving all over the screen.

 ## Features 🤩
-It allows the player to add its own name so that they can see it in the main playing screen.
+It allows the player to add their own name so that they can see it in the main playing screen.

 ### What's 🆕
 Thank you for playing!!